mitmproxy/mitmproxy/docs/src/content/addons-api-changelog.md

 ```

-Accordingly, the `add_log` event has been removed.
-Developers who rely on log entries need to register their own
+Accordingly, the `add_log` event has been deprecated.
+Developers who rely on log entries should register their own
 `logging.Handler` instead.
 An example for this can be found in the `EventStore` addon.

 ## mitmproxy 7.0